Frequently Asked Questions:

 How do I book a lesson?

-Lessons can be booked by contacting Carrie or Jenny directly by email or phone, details of which can be found on the Contact Details page.
+Lessons can be booked by contacting Carrie directly by email or phone, details of which can be found on the Contact Details page.
 We would recommend contacting at least 1 week before for a specific day or booking time.
 However, we will try to cater for students at short notice.

 How do I pay for a lesson?